What is User Segmentation

 User segmentation refers to the practice of dividing users based on common characteristics.
 This can help businesses in creating more optimized and personalized user experiences.

-To be more specific, user segmentation is a What is UX?
-UX is the abbreviation of User Experience and refers to an individual’s thoughts and feelings when using a specific product or a service.
-It aims to heal… term that means grouping the users of a service or a product based on certain similarities, which can be their country, language, age, device, occupation, behavior, etc. It is a widely used practice among digital products to offer users a better and a more personalized experience.
+To be more specific, user segmentation is a UX term that means grouping the users of a service or a product based on certain similarities, which can be their country, language, age, device, occupation, behavior, etc. It is a widely used practice among digital products to offer users a better and a more personalized experience.

-To give an example, imagine that there is a What is SaaS?
-SaaS is the abbreviation of Software as a Service, and refers to a software licensing model based on user subscription with monthly or annually payments.
-The model… product that has millions of users worldwide.
-The product has 2 main functions, which are A and B. 40% of these users are more interested in A than B, while the remaining users are more interested in B than A. When a user that is more interested in B is introduced to A first, the What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key… rates drop, and vice versa.
+To give an example, imagine that there is a SaaS product that has millions of users worldwide.
+The product has 2 main functions, which are A and B. 40% of these users are more interested in A than B, while the remaining users are more interested in B than A. When a user that is more interested in B is introduced to A first, the retention rates drop, and vice versa.
 The company wants to prepare different tutorials for each of these groups as their interest in the product is different from each other.

 During the users’ initial signup, they ask their users if they’re interested in A or B at first, and therefore group their users based on their choice.
-After that, a What is user onboarding?
-User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…. experience for each segment is designed, and an increase in the user adoption metrics are experienced.
+After that, a user onboarding experience for each segment is designed, and an increase in the user adoption metrics are experienced.

 What makes User Segmentation different from Market Segmentation is that the initial one is based on users of the product and more related to product teams while the second one is based on the buyers of the product and more related to marketing teams.